-In accordance with Amabile's (1982) Consensual Assessment Technique, ideas generated were rated by independent judges with extensive domain-relevant expertise.
+In accordance with Amabile's (1982) Consensual Assessment Technique (CAT), ideas generated were rated by independent judges with extensive domain-relevant expertise.
 Thus, ideas were rated by professional consultants who had at least five years of experience as creativity consultants and were professionally hired for stimulating creativity at different companies.
 Similar to previous research, a creative idea was defined as an idea that is both novel and useful (Amabile, 1996).
 The experts rated each idea on overall creativity as the focal dependent variable, using a 5-point Likert scale.
 From an exploratory perspective, we also asked them to rate originality and feasibility.
-To calculate the inter-rater reliability, we computed the intra class correlation for the experts for creativity (ICC[3, 3] = .50), originality (ICC[3, 3] = .75) and feasibility (ICC[3, 3] = .63) (see for instance, Prabhakaran, Green & Gray, 2014, for similar inter-rater reliabilities for originality).
+To calculate the inter-rater reliability, we computed the intra-class correlation (ICC) for the experts for creativity (ICC[3, 3] = 0.50), originality (ICC[3, 3] = 0.75) and feasibility (ICC[3, 3] = 0.63) (for similar interrater reliabilities for originality, see, for instance, Prabhakaran, Green, & Gray, 2014).
 Although these inter-rater reliabilities for creativity and feasibility are relatively low, they are considered acceptable (for creativity), good (for feasibility) and excellent (for originality) levels according to Cicchetti and Sparrow (1981).
 A possible reason for these relatively low inter-rater reliabilities might be our strict application of Amabiles' CAT technique.
 Instead of working with trained research assistants, we worked with three field experts, without training them or giving them specific instructions on the scoring of the ideas.
 The average scores were then used as our dependent measures.